wjzhengsh/blockchain/starter_plan.md

 - **_Building demo solutions on a live network._**
     Starter Plan provides a powerful environment for demonstrating blockchain applications.
 The ready-to-use blockchain network enables quick presentations to colleagues, management, and partners through the operational and management tools that the Network Monitor provides.
 - **_Moving beyond single organization development._**
     Starter Plan enables you to act as multiple organizations, which allows you to see how the {{site.data.keyword.blockchainfull_notm}} Platform manages collaborative tasks like channel creation and chaincode instantiation, as well as testing applications and invoking transactions.
 You can also invite others to collaborate in a Starter Plan network (as in Enterprise plans).
-This helps you you to build in a more realistic environment, with multiple parties endorsing chaincode and transactions.
+This helps you to build in a more realistic environment, with multiple parties endorsing chaincode and transactions.
 - **_Iteratively develop and test blockchain applications._**
     Starter Plan offers you a staging area to continuously develop and test your code on a blockchain network.
 Moving to cloud allows developers and testers to focus on functionalities and to easily move from unit test to functional test.
 Starter Plan provides the same blockchain network functionalities as well as operational and management tooling as the Enterprise Plan.
 After you are ready to push your project to one of the Enterprise plans, you can operate the same way as in Starter Plan, but with more opportunities to grow your network.